devlopersabbir/devlopersabbir/README.md

 **`A Full-stack developer & YouTube Video creator`**

-Hi, this is Sabbir.
-A senior developer specializing ReactJs, NodeJs, React-native, ElectronJs and also NextJs.
+Hi, this is Sabbir—a senior developer specializing in ReactJs, NodeJs, React-native, ElectronJs, and also NextJs.
 I have been developing full-stack applications for more than 3 years.
-I am very expert in JavaScript because I love it so much.😍
+I am an expert in JavaScript because I love it so much.😍

 My core strengths include snappily learning new technologies, working singly or as part of a squad, and communicating effectively with specialized and non-technical people.
-I'm also professed at troubleshooting bugs and chancing results to complex problems.
+I'm also proficient at troubleshooting bugs and chancing results to complex problems.
-Also I'm a Youtube Video creator.
-I publish tech / programing related content on my YouTube channel "[ST Sabbir](https://youtube.com/c/stsabbir)" to more than 400 subscribers.
+Also, I'm a YouTube video creator.
+I publish tech / programming-related content on my YouTube channel "[ST Sabbir](https://youtube.com/c/stsabbir)" to more than 400 subscribers.

    <p align="left">
       <a href="https://www.youtube.com/c/stsabbir?sub_confirmation=1">